DIY PCB Board for Beginners

 Image of clothes steams iron.
 Warm the clothes and iron them until they reach their maximum temperature.

-If you do it properly, the entire transfer process will take an hour.
-However, if you are not comfortable using an iron, you can transfer the design onto the copper face using a pencil and a permanent black marker.
+If you do it properly, the entire transfer process should take up to 10 minutes.
+However, if you’re not comfortable using an iron, you can transfer the design onto the copper face using a pencil and a permanent black marker, although it’s not as effective.

 Step 6

 Use oven mitts to transfer the copper piece into a bowl, sink, or container of lukewarm water.
-Next, leave it in the water for 10 minutes.
+Leave it in the water for 10 minutes.
 Finally, gently separate the paper from the copper.
-The most effective way to do this is by peeling the report from the copper at a low angle.
+The most effective way to do this is by peeling the paper from the copper at a low angle.

 Sometimes, the design may not wholly show up on the copper face.
-In that case, you will need to use your permanent black marker to fill out any missing lines.
+In that case, you’ll need to use your permanent black marker to fill out any missing lines.

 Step 7

-Next, we need to etch the plate.
+Next, it’s time to etch the plate.
 Put on a pair of rubber gloves and cover your floor, desk, and counter with brown paper or newspaper.
 Accordingly, this will prevent the etching solution from spoiling them.

 Fill up a plastic container or box with water and place three teaspoons of ferric chloride powder into it.
 Carefully stir until you dissolve the solution.
 Next, dip the PCB (a copper piece) into the solution for thirty minutes or until the process unmasks the copper.